maxwellyue/EmojiPicker/README.md

 ## About

-<b>It is a customizable library implementing macOS style emoji picker popover.</b>
+<b>A native SwiftUI emoji picker library supporting both iOS and macOS.</b>
 <br><br>
+**Version 2.0+** is a complete rewrite in SwiftUI with full support for iOS 16+ and macOS 13+.
+The library now provides a native, cross-platform experience with modern SwiftUI patterns.
+<br><br>
-If you are interested in how I developed it and what difficulties I encountered in the process, you can read an article on [Medium](https://medium.com/@izzyumkin/an-emoji-selection-element-aka-emojipicker-for-ios-like-in-macos-e2fa022b80af), [Habr](https://habr.com/ru/post/716194/) about it.
+If you are interested in how I developed the original UIKit version and what difficulties I encountered in the process, you can read an article on [Medium](https://medium.com/@izzyumkin/an-emoji-selection-element-aka-emojipicker-for-ios-like-in-macos-e2fa022b80af), [Habr](https://habr.com/ru/post/716194/) about it.
 And if you like the project, don't forget to `put star ★`.

 #### Limitations